tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 loop.run_until_complete(main())
 ```

-* The dashboard is initialized as Static text and then served immediately.
+* The dashboard is initialized as static text and then served immediately.
 Afterward, we can use an asynchronous main function to fetch new data and update the dashboard without blocking the page from loading.

   ```python
   account, df, dashboard = initialize(10000)